 You can view the sunrise and explore Rara Lake.
 If you want to catch the plane at Talcha the following day, you have to move at around 1-2 as it is 3 hours walk to the Talcha Airport and you have to book the ticket for the next day.
 We move towards the east through a jungle following the ridge.

 It is again easy to get lost here but all the way leads to the main road which ultimately leads to Talcha.
 At Talcha there are a few hotels to stay in but before that try to book your plane ticket.
 Ask the local people for ‘Summit Air, formerly known as Goma Air’ and ‘Sita Air’ office which were the most frequent ones during the time we visited.
 Stay overnight in Talcha.

 Day 14 : Flight to Talcha to Nepalgunj::

 From Talcha we take a flight to Nepalgunj today but the weather is very unpredictable here.
 The airport is as basic as it can get with only one flight control tower and nothing else.
 It is normal for flights to get delayed.
 Fortunately, your plane will arrive in time and you can leave.
 Stay overnight in Nepalgunj.

 Day 15 : Flight Nepalgunj to Kathmandu::

 Today we take a flight back to Kathmandu from Nepalgunj and as our final destination of the day, we arrive in Kathmandu.
 And we check into a hotel where you will overstay for the night.
 Stay overnight in Kathmandu.

-Day 16 : Farewell Day::
+Day 16 : Departure Day::

 We also hope that you will be returning to this natural wonderland with a great mixture of natural and biotic marvels with our excellent hospitality from the people.
-You will be transferred to the airport three hours prior to the time of the scheduled flight to your native place.
+You will be transferred to the airport three hours before the time of the scheduled flight to your native place.
 And this is the end of our services.